lingtalfi/Light_Kit_Admin_UserData/README.md

 History Log
 =============

+- 1.7.6 -- 2021-01-29

+    - adapt to work with new Light_PluginInstaller api

 - 1.7.5 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.7.4 -- 2020-12-04